ioet/time-tracker-backend/README.md

 > it is not necessary to execute it again, instead it should be executed like this:
 > `docker-compose up`

-> It is also important to clarify that if packages or any extra configuration is added to the images construction,
+> It is also important to clarify that if packages or any extra configuration is added to the image's construction,
 > you need to run again `docker-compose up --build`, you can see more information about this flag [here](https://docs.docker.com/compose/reference/up/)

-## Development
+### Development

-### Generate Fake Data
+#### Generate Fake Data

 In order to generate fake data to test functionalities or correct errors, we have built a CLI, called 'Time Tracker CLI', which is in charge of generating